peri-source/peri/docs/optimization.rst

 function was correct, running another optimization with ``mode='burn'`` keeps the point-spread function from drifting to a bad space because of its strong coupling with the illumination field.
-Setting ``mode='polish'`` then causes burn to optimize everything, alternating between an iteration of optimzing all the global parameters (including the PSF) and an iteration of optimizaing all the particle positions.
+Setting ``mode='polish'`` then causes burn to optimize everything, alternating between an iteration of optimizing all the global parameters (including the PSF) and an iteration of optimizing all the particle positions.
 Similar to ``mode='burn'``, setting ``mode='polish'`` saves the state after each iteration by calling ``peri.states.save(st, desc='polishing')``; you can set ``desc`` to something